 3.7 The Data Protection Act 1998 was consulted on and amended to include a policy on surveillance in May 2012.
-This policy will commence its review in November 2015 to be completed by May 2016.
-This will result in an amalgamation of Data Protection and The Regulation of Investigatory Powers Act 2000 (RIPA) to form the Data Security and RIPA Framework.
+This policy is currently under review and in consultation.
+The new Data Protection Framework 2/16 is an amalgamation of Standing Order 2/16 Data Protection Act 1998 and Standing Order 2/21 Personal Information.